 Is the constant stream of news on television and online making you physically ill?

-Especially in today’s challenges with the COVID-19 virus, it’s important to note that as you need to take care of your physical health through a nutritious diet, you also need to take care of your mental health by minding how your digital diet is affecting your stress.
+Whether it’s the aftermath of the pandemic or election anxiety, what you consume in the media also impacts your mental health.
+Just as you need to take care of your physical health through a nutritious diet, you also need to take care of your mental health by minding how your digital diet is affecting your stress.

 Research on the effects of media in the past decades have shown a distinct impact on how one views and responds to the world.
 Communication researchers have studied “cultivation theory” among television viewers and now, those heavily active on social media.